-I seem to have two reactions to reading James Patrick Kelly.
-One is to get depressed that I will never write such a great story.
-The other is to get inspired and try to write one anyway.
+I seem to have two reactions to reading a James Patrick Kelly story: to get depressed that I will never write such a great story, and to get inspired and try to write one anyway.
 Strange But Not a Stranger is his second major collection, and like his first it’s full of great stuff.
-On style and subject matter alone I think I preferred Think Like a Dinosaur and Other Stories — I mean, it’s got “Rat” and “Standing in Line with Mr. Jimmy” and “Mr. Boy,” this is formative stuff for me — but on sheer quality this second collection is at least as strong, and perhaps even a bit more adventurous.
-(It’s also re-readable — I caught many of these stories when they came out, and it was well worth visiting them again.)
+On style and subject matter alone I think I preferred Think Like a Dinosaur and Other Stories — I mean, it’s got “Rat” and “Standing in Line with Mr. Jimmy” and “Mr. Boy,” which is formative stuff for me — but on sheer quality this second collection is at least as strong, and perhaps even more adventurous.
+(It’s also re-readable — I caught many of these stories when they came out, and they were well worth revisiting.)

 It’s easy to see why Asimov’s turned publishing a Kelly story into an annual event; his stories feel like events, and in light of the short form’s increasing lack of impact, this is refreshing to see.
 Overall it’s a very satisfying collection; I’m very much looking forward to his third.